efeuentertainment/vigicad/README.md

 - About 10cm double sided foam duct tape (or Velcro tape)(to fix battery pack to middle plate / alternative to fix motor board to middle plate)

-- Small Strobing RC light
+- Small Strobing RC light.
+Vcc and Signal should both be connected to GPIO pins.
+Vcc to turn on and off / Signal to change pattern.
   - https://aliexpress.com/item/32907858286.html

 - A bit of super glue (glue LED lens onto LED board so they don't fall off / glue strobe light to top plate / check strobe light cap so it doesn't fall off)